8bitbuddhist/PixelMaestro/docs/show.md

 * ColorsGenerateScalingColorArrayEvent: Generates a color color gradient and stores it in the specified array.
 * MaestroToggleRunEvent: Toggles a Maestro's running state.
 * RunFunctionEvent: Uses std::functional to run a function (not available on Arduino).
+* SectionSetAnimationEvent: Changes a Section's current animation.
 * SectionSetCanvasEvent: Sets a Canvas to a Section.
-* SectionSetColorAnimationEvent: Changes a Section's current color animation.
 * SectionSetCycleIntervalEvent: Changes the interval between animation cycles for a Section.
 * SectionSetOverlayEvent: Sets an Overlay to a Section.
-* SectionToggleFadeEvent: Toggles fading on a Section's color animation.
 * SectionUnsetOverlayEvent: Removes an Overlay from a Section.

 [Home](README.md)